Lavitasha/Robotitory/README.md

 #This is Sarah and Lavitasha amazing code for killer robot

+#Currently includes:
-#Currently includes: detecting of blue light and output of centroids
+- detecting blue light and output of centroids
+- object avoidance
+- motor movements #weee